pvh/git-merge-driver/README.md

 This is a simple example of a git custom merge driver for automerge.
 It is derived from https://github.com/Praqma/git-merge-driver but any problems are my own fault.

+Included in this repository is a not-very-promising approach to merging text files paired with more canonical .mrg files.

 ## Demo

 Run `example.sh` for a demonstration of the merge driver.